TarunNoone/SnipeTouch/README.md

 <br><br>

-Insipred by Taran Van Hemert's (Linus Tech Tips) macro keyboard video, I wanted to make something similar to help me code.
+Insipred by Taran Van Hemert's (Linus Tech Tips) macro keyboard video, I wanted to make something similar to help me code, and here is the result.

-**Features:**
+## What is SnipeTouch?

+* SnipeTouch was intented to be a software that you can access from a second screen (or how many ever you need) that has buttons, which type in code snippets (on the primary device aka. the server).

+* But the way it works is, the second screen sends commands to the server (primary device).
+The server then processes it, and executes it in a "shell".
+  * So, once you have commands running in a shell, you can do pretty much anything you that you can, by directly being on the primary device.
+You can write scripts, run any software that you need.
+The possibilities are endless.

+* There is also folder structure, so you can organize your code snippets based on language, or any way you like.

+### What SnipeTouch can do out-of-the-box?
-* Type in code snippets
+* Type in code snippets and import statements
 * Open webpages
 * Open applications

 <img src="https://github.com/TarunNoone/SnipeTouch/blob/master/images/img1.jpg?raw=true" alt="Screenshot1" height="400px">
 <br>